 - “It means a lot having a mail carrier as friendly and dependable as you.
 So glad we’ve got you to count on.”

-- “Your reliable service always means a lot, but especially during recent weeks.
+- “Your reliable service always means a lot.
 Thank you for the work you do.”

 - “TO: One outstanding mail carrier…FROM: One grateful mail recipient…THANK YOU!”